wp-plugins/codepeople-post-map/readme.txt

 A: Load the template in which you want to place the map in the text editor of your choice and place the following code in the position where you want to display the Google maps:
 <?php echo do_shortcode ('[codepeople-post-map]'); ?>

+= Q: Is possible to load all points that belong to the posts with  a tag assigned? =

+A:	To display all points that belong to the posts with a specific tag assigned, for example the tag name "mytag", use the shortcode's attribute "tag", like follows: [codepeople-post-map tag="mytag"].
+To insert the code directly in a template, the snippet of code is:
+<?php echo do_shortcode('[codepeople-post-map tag="mytag"]'); ?>

 = Q: Is possible to load all points in a category? =

 A: To display all points that belong to a specific category, it is required to insert the following shortcode [codepeople-post-map cat="3"].
 The number 3 represent the category ID, replace this number by the corresponding category's ID.
 To insert the code directly in a template, the snippet of code is:
 <?php echo do_shortcode ('[codepeople-post-map cat="3"]'); ?>

 = Q: Is possible to load all points in more than one category? =